merlinz01/redpepper/docs/data.md

 Any data defined in any group is overridden data with the same name in subsequently defined groups.
 Agent-specific data overrrides any group-specific data.

-Data is served to authenticated agents upon request.
+Data is sent to authenticated agents upon request.